BUB2020/bubble/README.md

 * Mining Method: get extra ETH as a reward by staking your ETH.

-* Staking Limit per Round: Above 1 ETH
+* Staking Limit per Round:1-∞, but the mining rewards of 15 ETH is calculated at most, and the excess part can be used to increase the mining limit of the BUB pool.

-* Mine Owner Level: The one who stake 1-5 ETH is the LV1, the 6-10 ETH is the LV2, and above 11 ETH is the LV3.
+* Miner Level: The one who stake 1-5 ETH is the LV1, the 6-10 ETH is the LV2, and greater than or equal to 11 ETH is the LV3.

 * Basic ROI : 0.3% per day, APY 109.5%

-* Calculation: Total Yield / Round = basic ROI * genesis boost * mine owner level coefficient * mining boost coefficient * re-investment coefficient*5 (days)
+* Calculation: Total Yield / Round = basic ROI * genesis boost * miner level coefficient * mining boost coefficient * re-investment coefficient*5 (days)

 > For example: You start mining for the first time during the genesis period, staked 15 ETH and 10,000 BUB at the same time, the 5-day ETH income will be 15 * 0.3% * 2 * 1.0 * 2.0 * 1.0 * 5 = 0.9 ETH, APY is as high as 438%; if you chooses to continue reinvesting in the 2nd round, the return will be 0.9 * 1.3 = 1.17 ETH, and the APY will increase to 569.4%.